Cleaners such as Windex, ammonia or alcohol aren’t to be used on lenses or frames.

-We are proud to have one of the nation’s best-trained staff.
-Our staff has many nationally certified opticians and assistants.
-At EyeWorks, we believe that staff training and education lead to better patient care.
+At EyeWorks, we believe that staff training and education leads to better patient care.
 Many of our opticians and clinic assistants hold and maintain national certifications.
 Our staff also attend national meetings to stay up-to-date with the latest in eye care, eyewear fashion, and education to better serve our patients.

 ABOC: American Board of Opticianry Certification.
 An Optician with this designation has passed a national competency test and kept up with educational credits yearly.

 ABO-AC: American Board of Opticianry Advanced Certification.
 An Optician with this designation has passed a more advanced examination and is current with their ABOC.

 CPO: This is the first level in national certification for an optometric assistant.
 To earn this designation, an assistant must pass a national test and keep up educational credits yearly.

 CPOA: This is the second level for an optometric assistant.
 To earn this designation, an assistant must pass a more advanced test, have earned CPOA certification, and keep up with educational credits.

-CPOT: To earn this highest designation for an optometric assistant, an assistant must pass an advanced test and a practical, hands-on test.
+CPOT: To earn the highest designation for an optometric assistant, an assistant must pass an advanced test and a practical, hands-on test.